EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 The trigger is the zone in which the player will be able to bring up the chapter panel by pressing Talk.
 The node is where the speech bubble will be.

+The "Map" setting should be the path to your bin, without the .bin at the end.
+If you followed the collab structure, it should look like `CollabName/LobbyName/binname` (for example `2021SeasonCollab/2-Summer/map3`).

 The chapter panel works in the same way as the ones in chapter select (for chapter naming, the icon and colors).
 The only differences are:
 - Instead of showing a chapter number, it will display **a map author**.
 To define that, use English.txt and define a new dialog with the same ID as the map name + an `_author` suffix:
 ```